wilki2021/tssbutil/README.md

     python.exe setup.py install

+## tssbutil Component Overview

+This section contains a brief overview of tssbutil components.
+All modules, classes, and methods have embedded docstring-style documentation for more detail.

+### tssbutil.runtssb

+This modules contains the run_tssb() function that can be called to invoke TSSB for a given script.

+### tssbutil.paudit

+This module contains the AuditParser class that is used to parse an `AUDIT.LOG' output file from TSSB.

+### tssbutil.tssbrun

+This module contains the data model used to represent output of a TSSB run.
+An instance of TSSBRun is created by AuditParser when it parses an `AUDIT.LOG` file.
+See its docstring documentation for details on the model.

+### tssbutil.pvars

+This modules contains the VarParser class that can be used to parse a TSSB variable definition file.

+### tssbutil.sedlite

+This module contains the sed_lite() method.
+This is a utility function that can be used to facilitate parametrized script file creation (see the outer_wf.py in examples/ for an example of template instantiation).

 ## Using the example

 There is an example that uses the main components of tssbutil to implement an